-It is the DMV’s belief that negligent or careless drivers will reveal themselves through an accumulation of violation points that are assessed when a person is convicted of a moving violation, certain crimes and “at fault” traffic collisions.
-Conventional wisdom dictates that by watching and evaluating a person’s driving patterns, the DMV may be able to identify a dangerous driver before a tragedy occurs and hopefully remove them from the road in the interest of public safety.
+It is the DMV’s belief that negligent or careless drivers will reveal themselves through an accumulation of violation points that are assessed when a person is convicted of a moving violation, certain crimes, and “at fault” traffic collisions.
+Conventional wisdom dictates that by watching and evaluating a person’s driving patterns, the DMV may be able to identify a dangerous driver before a tragedy occurs and hopefully remove that person from the road in the interest of public safety.
 It is generally thought that safe and sane drivers do not accumulate points in rapid succession; and while some drivers are just unlucky, the truth is that driving history can reveal a lot about a person.

 California Vehicle Code Section 12810, establishes the maximum number of points any driver can accumulate before being named a Negligent Operator.